-People are using it to lose weight, improve health and simplify their healthy lifestyle.
+People are using it to lose weight, improve their health and simplify their lifestyles.

 This is the ultimate beginner’s guide to intermittent fasting.

-Intermittent fasting (IF) is a term for an eating pattern that cycles between periods of fasting and eating.
+Intermittent fasting (IF) is an eating pattern that cycles between periods of fasting and eating.

-It does not say anything about which foods you should eat, but rather when you should eat them.
+It doesn’t specify which foods you should eat but rather when you should eat them.

-If anything, fasting from time to time is more "natural" than constantly eating 3-4 (or more) meals per day.
+In fact, fasting from time to time is more natural than always eating 3–4 (or more) meals per day.

-Bottom Line: Intermittent fasting (IF) is a term for an eating pattern that cycles between periods of fasting and eating.
-It is currently very popular in the health and fitness community.
+Intermittent fasting (IF) is an eating pattern that cycles between periods of fasting and eating.
+It’s currently very popular in the health and fitness community.

 These are the most popular methods:

-- The 16/8 Method: Also called the Leangains protocol, it involves skipping breakfast and restricting your daily eating period to 8 hours, for example from 1 pm to 9 pm.
-Then you "fast" for 16 hours in between.
+- The 16/8 method: Also called the Leangains protocol, it involves skipping breakfast and restricting your daily eating period to 8 hours, such as 1–9 p.m.
+Then you fast for 16 hours in between.

 - Eat-Stop-Eat: This involves fasting for 24 hours, once or twice a week, for example by not eating from dinner one day until dinner the next day.

-- The 5:2 Diet: On two non-consecutive days of the week, only eat 500-600 calories.
-Eat normally the other 5 days.
-More details here.
+- The 5:2 diet: With this method, you consume only 500–600 calories on two nonconsecutive days of the week, but eat normally the other 5 days.

-By making you eat fewer calories, all of these methods should make you lose weight as long as you don't compensate by eating much more during the eating periods.
+By reducing your calorie intake, all of these methods should cause weight loss as long as you don’t compensate by eating much more during the eating periods.

-I've personally found the 16/8 method to be the simplest, most sustainable and easiest to stick to.
-It is also the most popular.
+Many people find the 16/8 method to be the simplest, most sustainable and easiest to stick to.
+It’s also the most popular.

-Bottom Line: There are several different ways to do intermittent fasting.
-All of them split the day or week into "eating periods" and "fasting periods."
+There are several different ways to do intermittent fasting.
+All of them split the day or week into eating and fasting periods.

 When you fast, several things happen in your body on the cellular and molecular level.

-For example, your body changes hormone levels to make stored body fat more accessible.
+For example, your body adjusts hormone levels to make stored body fat more accessible.

 Here are some changes that occur in your body when you fast:

-Weight loss is the most common reason that people try intermittent fasting (13).
+Weight loss is the most common reason for people to try intermittent fasting (

 By making you eat fewer meals, intermittent fasting can lead to an automatic reduction in calorie intake.